Woosmap/geofencing-ios-sdk/README.md

     ...

 ```
-The SearchAPI request is enable on all position by default.
-For disable that, when you don't want anymore POI, you can change the value in the settings of the SDK as follow:
+The Search API request is enabled on all positions by default.
+To disable Search request, just change the value in the settings of the SDK as follow:
 ```swift
 WoosmapGeofencing.shared.setSearchAPIRequestEnable(enable: false)
 ```